Skip to main content

 The groundwater standards for bromodichloromethane were adopted in Cycle 3 (1990) and updated in Cycle 6 (1995).

-Bromodichloromethane is a liquid that quickly evaporates into air.
-Most bromodichloromethane is formed during the disinfection of drinking water.
-Animal studies have shown that high levels of bromodichloromethane can damage the liver and kidneys, decrease immune response, and increase miscarriages.
+Bromodichloromethane is formed when drinking water is treated with chlorine to kill germs.
+Studies have shown that exposure to high levels of bromodichloromethane can damage the liver and kidneys, decrease immune response, and increase the risk of miscarriages.

 Bromoform